Do You Want to Explore More About Registering a Company in Indonesia?

 - The dissolution process, changes to articles of association, mergers and takeovers require time and money, as well as approval by a General Meeting Of Shareholders (RUPS).

-- The company is 100% owned by local shareholders and foreigners must apply to local shareholders for a reliable nominee agreement.
+- The company is 100% owned by local shareholders and foreigners must apply to local shareholders for a reliable special purpose agreement.

 - It is a subject to a separate tax, and dividends received by shareholders will be taxed.